Redd (band): History

+Over the course of its 20-year history, the group has released 8 studio albums, 1 film soundtrack, and 1 concert DVD.
+In addition, they have appeared on various compilation albums.
+In 2014, the group entered a new era following the departure of Berke and İlke Hatipoğlu.

+Dogan Duru, the group's leading figure, express themselves as "none of our albums sound alike; we achieve that variety through constant change, transformation, and revolution within ourselves—in other words, there’s always a revolution happening in Redd, which is why our music is always evolving."

+Moving toward a more electronic and indie-rock sound compared to previous eras, the group also stands out for its oppositional stance and political attitude.

 Social Works

 Rock for Van

 A major earthquake occurred in Van on 24 October 2011.
 To support the people who lost their homes, Güneş Duru called various artists on Twitter to organize a charity concert.
 More than 15,000 tickets were sold and a school was built with the money raised by the concert.